-They are found along the Atlantic Coast of Central and South America and around the island of Trinidad.
-Its favored habitat is made up of the river estuaries and surrounding mangrove swamps, where the water is brackish, with salinity changing with the ebb and flow of the tide.
+Anableps are found along the Atlantic coast of Central and South America and around the island of Trinidad.
+Its favored habitat consists of river estuaries and surrounding mangrove swamps where the water is brackish, with salinity changing with the ebb and flow of the tide.

 Colors and Markings

-Their generally cylindrical body has an olive-brown back.
-The flanks and belly are a light cream color with four narrow parallel dark stripes that begin behind the large pectoral fins decorating the flanks.
-The most noticeable feature of this fish is its two large, bulbous eyes that protrude from the small head.
+Their generally cylindrical body has an olive-brown-colored dorsal surface.
+The flanks and belly are a light cream color with four narrow parallel dark stripes beginning behind the large pectoral fins decorating the flanks.
+The most noticeable feature of this fish is its two large, bulbous eyes that protrude from a small head.

 Anableps Habitat and Care

-As they are surface-swimming fish, the water level in the aquarium needs to be dropped 12 inches from the top but should be at least 12 inches deep, dictating an aquarium with a height of 24 inches.
+As these are surface-swimming fish, the water level in the aquarium needs to be dropped 12 inches from the top but the water should be at least 12 inches deep, dictating an aquarium with a height of 24 inches.
 Four-eyed fish are good jumpers, so the aquarium needs a tight-fitting cover.